School Nutrition Programs Compliance Handbook

 School Nutrition Programs (SNP)

 School Nutrition Programs (SNP) is the name of the Child Nutrition Programs administered by the Oklahoma Human Services (OKDHS).
 In this handbook, SNP, and State Agency (SA) will be used interchangeably.
-SNP has oversight of the Child Nutrition Programs for private schools and private Residential Child Care Institutions (RCCI) in the State of Oklahoma.
+OKDHS SNP has oversight of the Child Nutrition Programs for nonprofit private schools and nonprofit private Residential Child Care Institutions (RCCI) in the State of Oklahoma.

-SNP administers the USDA Child Nutrition Programs to non-profit private schools and non-profit private RCCIs.
-The programs administered are the National School Lunch Program (NSLP), School Breakfast Program (SBP), Afterschool Snack Program, and Special Milk Program (SMP).
 Schools and RCCIs participating in the programs receive funding for providing healthy meals to children.
-OKDHS SNP is responsible for monitoring participating private schools and RCCIs to ensure compliance with federal regulations.
+OKDHS SNP is responsible for monitoring participating nonprofit private schools and RCCIs to ensure compliance with federal laws and regulations.

 The intent of these federal programs is to help fight hunger and obesity.
-SFAs participating in the Child Nutrition Programs must agree to provide meals that comply with nutritional standards set forth by federal guidelines.
-SFAs must also agree to other federal requirements such as fiscal integrity, food safety, and health promotion.
+Participating nonprofit private schools and RCCIs in the USDSA Child Nutrition Programs through OKDHS SNP must agree to provide meals that comply with nutritional standards set forth by federal guidelines (see chapter 2 “Meal Planning and Production” for more information).
+Schools and RCCIs must also agree to other federal requirements such as fiscal integrity (see chapter 4 “Resource Management” for more information), food safety (see chapter 10 “Food Safety” for more information), and health promotion (see chapter 11 “Local Wellness” for more information).

 National School Lunch Program (NSLP)

 The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and Residential Child Care Institutions (RCCI).
 The program’s purpose is to provide nutritionally balanced, low-cost or free lunches to children each school day.
 Schools and RCCIs receive cash subsidies for providing meals to eligible students.
-Based on income or qualifying benefits, students are charged for meals at the paid rate, or reduced-price rates, or provided meals for free.
+Based on income or qualifying benefits, students are charged for meals at the paid rate, or reduced-price rates, or provided with meals for free.
 Schools that additionally provide afterschool care may be eligible for additional funding for serving snacks after school.

 School Breakfast Program (SBP)